Nigeria national football team: 2008–2013

 On 5 July 2010, the Nigerian government rescinded its ban of the national football team from FIFA/CAF football competitions, but the sanction of suspension was applied by FIFA some three months after.
 On 4 October 2010, Nigeria was indefinitely banned from international football due to government interference following the 2010 World Cup.
-Four days later, however, the ban was "provisionally lifted" until 26 October, the day after the officially unrecognised players' union - National Association of Nigerian Footballers (NANF) dropped its court case against the NFF.
+Four days later, however, the ban was "provisionally lifted" until 26 October, the day after the officially unrecognised players' union – National Association of Nigerian Footballers (NANF) dropped its court case against the NFF.

+Nigeria failed to qualify for the 2012 Africa Cup of Nations after ending the qualifiers with a 2–2 draw against Guinea with goals from Ikechukwu Uche and Victor Obinna, but were successful in their 2013 Africa Cup of Nations qualification campaign, qualifying for the final tournament in South Africa after an 8–3 aggregate win over Liberia; after playing through the tournament with an unbeaten run, they defeated Burkina Faso 1–0 in the final to lift the Cup for the third time.
+However, they did not qualify for either of the next two tournaments.

+2014–present

 2014 World Cup

 Nigeria's campaign in the 2014 FIFA World Cup opened with a disappointing 0–0 draw against Iran.
 Four days later the team played their second game against Bosnia and Herzegovina.
-A controversial 29th-minute Peter Odemwingie goal gave Nigeria their first World Cup win since 1998.
+A controversial 29th-minute Peter Odemwingie goal gave Nigeria their first World Cup match win since 1998.
 They faced Argentina another four days later: a 3rd minute Lionel Messi goal for the opposition was followed almost instantly with an equalizer by Ahmed Musa.
 Messi gave Argentina the lead back just before half-time.
-In the second half Musa leveled the game out again, Lionel Messi was substituted and handed over his captaincy to Marcos Rojo only for Rojo to put Argentina 3–2 ahead minutes later.
+In the second half, Musa leveled the game out again, Lionel Messi was substituted and handed over his captaincy to Marcos Rojo only for Rojo to put Argentina 3–2 ahead minutes later.

 Nigeria lost the match, but still qualified for the round of 16.

-In the Round of 16 Nigeria faced France, an 18th-minute stabbed shot from Emmanuel Emenike saw the ball in the net, past the French goal-keeper but the goal was ruled off-side by the linesman.
+In the Round of 16, Nigeria faced France, an 18th-minute stabbed shot from Emmanuel Emenike saw the ball in the net, past the French goal-keeper but the goal was ruled off-side by the linesman.
 Nigeria held them off until the 79th minute when a cross and a Paul Pogba header gifted France the lead.
 An accidental own goal by Super Eagles Captain Joseph Yobo in injury time put the result beyond any doubt: Nigeria was out.
 This is the third time Nigeria is eliminated in the round of 16 and they were not still able to enter the Quarter-finals in the FIFA World Cup.